TabeaSonnenschein/TranspHealthScenarioABM/README.md

 # README

 This repository (or script) contains an **Agent-Based Model (ABM)** that simulates individual-level mobility and exposure to air pollution under different urban scenarios.
-The model uses the **[Mesa](https://github.com/projectmesa/mesa)** library for its ABM framework, **[GeoPandas](https://github.com/geopandas/geopandas)** and **[Shapely](https://github.com/shapely/shapely)** for geographic data handling, and additional libraries for parallelization, route calculation (via **[OSRM](https://project-osrm.org/)**), and data analysis.
 The primary goal is to estimate traffic behavior and air pollution concentrations on an hourly or sub-hourly basis, and to evaluate how these influence human exposure to NO2.

 ---